TAILOR-UoB/new_ways_of_publishing/booksource/static-sites/markdown.md

 At this moment, Mermaid is not working in this Jupyter Book.
 ```

 We have installed an extension to draw diagrams from text using `Mermaid`.
 The
 following is an example of the code necessary to generate the diagram below.

+The Mermaid Live Editor is a great tool to create mermaid diagrams online that
+are rendered in real time for easy implementation https://mermaid.live/edit

 ```{mermaid}
 flowchart TD